OffchainLabs/community-helm-charts/charts/nitro/README.md

 ```

 ### Required Parameters
 Chart defaults are for launching an arbitrum one node.
-At a minimum you must provide a parent chain url, consensus client api url, and an init method(downloading from snapshot is in the example).
+At a minimum you must provide a parent chain url, consensus client api url, and an init method(downloading from a snapshot is in the example).

 ```console
 helm install <my-release> offchainlabs/nitro \